When Premier League managers lose their cool

 Jose Mourinho (Manchester United)

-In August 2018, the Portuguese stormed out of a press conference demanding more respect after being involved in an angry exchange with reporters.
-The incident followed United’s 3-0 home defeat by Tottenham.
+Last August, the Portuguese stormed out of a press conference demanding more respect after being involved in an angry exchange with reporters.
+The incident followed United’s disappointing 3-0 home defeat by Tottenham.
 Mourinho held three fingers up to journalists, referring to the number of Premier League titles he had lifted, while pointing out that he had “won more Premierships alone than the other 19 managers together”.

 Maurizio Sarri (Chelsea)

-Former Chelsea boss Sarri has form for losing his cool.
+Former Napoli boss Sarri has form for losing his cool.
 During February’s Carabao Cup final against Manchester City, the Italian headed for the Wembley tunnel in a rage after goalkeeper Kepa Arrizabalaga defied orders and refused to be substituted for Willy Caballero before the game went to penalties.
 The Blues lost the shoot-out but Sarri was quick to dismiss the controversy as a “misunderstanding”.
-He then appeared to storm out of training on the eve of the Blues’ Europa League final against Arsenal, throwing his baseball cap to the ground and kicking it before walking down the Baku Olympic Stadium tunnel.

 Get the best features, fun and footballing frolics straight to your inbox every week.